alicesquivel/datalogger/README.md

 ```
 ExecStart=/usr/bin/influxd $ARG1 $ARG2
 ```
+Step-by-Step Instructions:
+Edit the ```/etc/default/influxdb2``` File:

-**Edit the service configuration file:** This file allows you to set environment variables that can be used in the systemd service.
+This file allows you to set environment variables that the InfluxDB service will use.
+You should add your custom configuration directives here.
 ```
 sudo nano /etc/default/influxdb2
 ```